Hollywood thirsts for young adult films as "Twilight" ends

 The studio moved quickly based on a “high level of anticipation for the property in the online community and other young adult circles,” it said in a statement.

-“Hunger Games” producer Lions Gate scooped up the rights before publication of “Divergent,” and is making a movie for 2014 that features young Hollywood star Shailene Woodley, who played George Clooney’s troubled daughter in the movie “The Descendants” last year.
+Lions Gate’s Summit studio scooped up the rights before publication for “Divergent,” a novel set in a futuristic Chicago where people are divided into factions based on personality traits.
+The studio is producing a movie for 2014 that features young Hollywood star Shailene Woodley, who played George Clooney’s troubled daughter in the movie “The Descendants” last year.

 The “Divergent” book series has sold more than 2 million copies, pacing ahead of both “Twilight” and “The Hunger Games” at the same point in their histories, Lions Gate CEO Jon Feltheimer told industry analysts on a November 9 conference call.